 The temple complex has a huge open courtyard surrounded by a colonnade which leads to Durga Kund that stands on one side.
 The temple has a wide intricately carved entrance with elaborately embellished columns and multiple shikharas of various heights.
 The temple is built in the panchayatana layout with the ardha mandapa in front of the sanctum sanctorum.
 This sacred pool is believed to be connected to the Ganga.

 Interestingly, Durga Devi is worshipped through masks and padukas and as a yantra as she is believed to be in the form of the Supreme Energy.
-Another interesting story about this temple is that the original structure was built as an icosagon (20-gon is a twenty-sided polygon).
+Another interesting story about this temple is that the original structure was built as an icosagon (twenty-sided polygon).

 It is recommended to take a dip in the Durga Kund during the auspicious Navaratri festival and offer prayers here to wash away sins, disease and anguish.
 Thousands throng this temple on the fourth day (Chaturthi) of Navaratri.